Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Discussion and outlook

 An even more tantalizing direction consists in generalizing our construction to (2+1)d quantum models.
 Formally, this amounts to considering a \emph{categorification} of the present construction, whereby the input category theoretical data are provided by a spherical fusion 2-category and a choice of a finite semi-simple module 2-category over it \cite{douglas2018fusion,gaiotto2019condensations}.
 The first step of such a generalization then amounts to defining the higher-dimensional analogues of the tensors given in eq.~\eqref{eq:FSymbols}.
 In the simple case where the input spherical fusion category is that associated with the (3+1)d toric code, we distinguish two tensor network representations that satisfy symmetry conditions w.r.t. string- and membrane-like operators, respectively \cite{delcamp2020tensor,williamson2020stability}.
-Furthermore, it was shown in \cite{delcamp2020tensor} that the corresponding intertwining tensor network realizes the Kramers-Wannier duality.
-Mimicking the example in sec.~\ref{sec:Ising}, we should thus be able to use these tensor network representations to reconstruct the (2+1)d Ising model and Wegner's $\mathbb Z_2$-gauge theory \cite{PhysRev.60.252,RevModPhys.51.659, Fisher2004, RevModPhys.52.453,doi:10.1063/1.1665530}.
+Furthermore, it was shown in \cite{delcamp2020tensor} that the corresponding intertwining tensor network realizes the duality between the (2+1)d transverse field Ising and Wegner's $\mathbb Z_2$-gauge theory \cite{PhysRev.60.252,RevModPhys.51.659, Fisher2004, RevModPhys.52.453,doi:10.1063/1.1665530}.
+Mimicking the example in sec.~\ref{sec:Ising}, we should be able to use these tensor network representations to explicitly reconstruct these Hamiltonians within our formalism.

 A general framework for defining such higher-dimensional tensors and deriving the corresponding symmetry conditions is outlined in \cite{CDmod2} with an emphasis on generalizations of the (3+1)d toric code for arbitrary finite groups.
 Akin to the lower-dimensional analogues, we distinguish two canonical tensor network representations associated with module 2-categories labelling the so-called rough and smooth gapped boundaries of the topological models.
-Interestingly, we recover the tensor networks implementing gauging maps considered in \cite{PhysRevX.5.011024} as the intertwining operators between these tensor network representations.
-Following the notations of eq.~\eqref{eq:gauging}, these gauging maps are of the form
+Moreover, we also obtain duality maps as the intertwining operators between these tensor network representations, recovering results obtained in \cite{PhysRevX.5.011024}.
+Following the notations of eq.~\eqref{eq:gauging}, these duality maps are of the form